Edmonton’s Leading Disability Service Organization

 • Types: Psychological Assessment Report, Psycho-Educational Assessment, Neuropsychological Assessment

-• Assessments evaluate thinking, learning, reasoning, and behavior
+• Assessments evaluate thinking, learning, reasoning, and behavior, and may include recommendations for adaptive technology to enhance daily living.

 • PDD uses assessments to see if IQ is 70 or lower